wuede/home-assistant.io/source/_docs/blueprint/selectors.markdown

   required: false
   default: slider
 as_int:
-  description: Force the resulting number into an integer.
+  description: Coerce the resulting number into an integer.
   type: boolean
   required: false
 {% endconfiguration %}